Compositions and Arrangements

 Horn Heaven was first performed in an April Fools concert at the Peabody Conservatory in 1986, with the composer as deranged page turner.
 The composer appreciates the cooperation of violinists and pianists, should this exceed their patience.

-For four trombones.
+$8.00 For four trombones.
 From meditation to clashing metal.
 Time 2:25.
-Available from TAP Music Sales.
+Available from Hickey’s Music Center.

-Arranged for eight-part trombone ensemble by David Fetter.
-This is in restrained, elegant early ragtime style, still with lots of glissando.
 The top two parts are supplied in both tenor and bass clef.
-The top four parts have high B-flats.
 Time 2:25.
 Available from Hickey’s Music Center.

 Hear this arrangement of Lassus Trombone played by the Trombody Peabones at the Peabody Conservatory in May 2015: